-2.4 Strategic objectives of the 2020 PHC
+2.5 Strategic objectives of the PHC

-Based on the above, INSTAT defines the following strategic objectives for the 2020 PHC:
+Based on the above, INSTAT defines the following strategic objectives for the PHC:

-• The 2020 Census will establish the basic statistical information on population, buildings and dwellings for the whole territory of Albania which is essential for institution building, sustainable development, democracy and good governance on the national, regional and local level.
+The Census will establish the basic statistical information on population, buildings and dwellings for the whole territory of Albania which is essential for institution building, sustainable development, democracy and good governance on the national, regional and local level.

-- The spatial breakdowns of the 2020 Census will be made comparable to those of 2011 and 2001 and highlight the demographic, economic and social changes over two decades for the old and the new territorial and administrative units.
+- The spatial breakdowns of the Census will be made comparable to those of 2011 and 2001 and highlight the demographic, economic and social changes over two decades for the old and the new territorial and administrative units.
 The data will also serve international comparisons by following the requirements of the EU regulations and the dissemination of the data via the EU Census hub. - The data will be made available in aggregate form and as microdata ranging from the smallest geographical areas below the Municipal level to the national level and via a km2grid format to facilitate the implementation, monitoring and evaluation of development plans and programmes as well as for other policy purposes and scientific research.
 Greatest care will be exercised to protect confidentiality and to prevent inadvertent disclosure of Census information about identifiable individuals and other statistical units. - INSTAT will use modern IT technology to prepare and conduct the Census in the field in a reliable, efficient and cost-effective way.
-Investments in IT hardware, software and capacity building will strive to strengthen the general IT environment of INSTAT and choose solutions which are sustainable and re-usable for other statistical surveys and activities. - The 2020 Census will use available administrative data sources for the preparation of the Census as well as for quality checks.
-INSTAT will also work with other administrations during the Census to create conditions for establishing a building and dwelling register and a register of the resident population which can serve as sources for register based census statistics in the years after 2020.
+Investments in IT hardware, software and capacity building will strive to strengthen the general IT environment of INSTAT and choose solutions which are sustainable and re-usable for other statistical surveys and activities. - The Census will use available administrative data sources for the preparation of the Census as well as for quality checks.
+INSTAT will also work with other administrations during the Census to create conditions for establishing a building and dwelling register and a register of the resident population which can serve as sources for register based census statistics in the years after the census.
 Based on the census, INSTAT will also develop a new master sampling frame to redesign and strengthen the sample surveys in Albania.
-This will improve the basic infrastructure of the whole statistical system. - To involve the Albanian population, recruit and inform enumerators, controllers and supervisors and to prepare the municipalities and government administrations for the Census, INSTAT will initiate consultations and conduct a broad communication campaign about the participation of the citizens, the methodology, content, and expected data of the 2020 Census. - In deciding on the Census topics, the relevant concepts and definitions and the statistical programmes and meta-data, INSTAT will follow the recommendations of the United Nations, the framework regulation of the European Parliament and the Council and the implementation regulations of the European Commission. - It is currently planned to advance the Census date by one year to 1 October 2020, compared to the decennial rhythm followed for the two preceding Censuses (2001 and 2011).
-The reasons are operational.
+This will improve the basic infrastructure of the whole statistical system. - To involve the Albanian population, recruit and inform enumerators, controllers and supervisors and to prepare the municipalities and government administrations for the Census, INSTAT will initiate consultations and conduct a broad communication campaign about the participation of the citizens, the methodology, content, and expected data of the Census. - In deciding on the Census topics, the relevant concepts and definitions and the statistical programmes and meta-data, INSTAT will follow the recommendations of the United Nations, the framework regulation of the European Parliament and the Council and the implementation regulations of the European Commission. - It was planned to advance the Census date by one year to 1 October 2020, compared to the decennial rhythm followed for the two preceding Censuses (2001 and 2011).
+The reasons were operational.
 In summer of 2021, national elections will be held in Albania.

-The election campaign would overlap with the preparations for any Census in 2021 (including the start of the Census communication and publicity campaign).
-The field-work would take place at the beginning of a new government cycle, starting in the early fall of 2021.
-INSTAT considers that this as a serious risk to the successful conduct of the Albanian Population and Housing Census.
+• The election campaign would overlap with the preparations for any Census in 2021 (including the start of the Census communication and publicity campaign).
+Taking into account the safety of the Albanian population and the census staff under the global pandemic COVID-19, and the national elections INSTAT has postponed the field-work to October 2022.
+INSTAT considers the above mentioned issues as serious risks to the successful conduct of the Albanian Population and Housing Census.